If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 If you’ve ever visited an office building and noticed that everyone used keycards instead of keys, there is a strong likelihood that one of the main reasons for this switch was their use of SALTO locks.

 Have you ever lived in an apartment building with electronic (keycard) access control?
-If so, then there is a good chance your building used SALTO locks!
+If so, there is a good chance your building used SALTO locks!

-Why Are SALTO locks So Popular?
+Why Are SALTO Locks So Popular?